airboxlab/rllib-energyplus/README.md

-# EnergyPlus Python API sample
+# Ray RLlib - EnergyPlus Python API sample

-An example of how to hook into EnergyPlus runtime using Python API
+An example of how to train a control policy using Ray RLlib and EnergyPlus Python API.

 Requires EnergyPlus 9.3+